 The talent squeeze has made many area companies realize just how difficult it is to fill positions in today’s marketplace.
 And for most, it’s time they don’t have.
 They needed that skilled project PM or software developer yesterday.
 For job seekers, this is good news.
 You shouldn’t have to dig deep for relevant details and company info.
-Savvy organizations who want to attract quality talent quickly are straightforward about who they are, what they’re looking for, and what they offer in return.
+Savvy organizations who want to attract quality talent quickly are straightforward about who they are.
+They are clear about what they’re looking for and what they offer in return.

 Is the job description light on details?
 What about a job post that lists every possible responsibility and technical skill required?
 In both cases, keep searching.
 An overly detailed description implies they’re looking for a superhero to accomplish everything they want.
 On the other hand, a job description that’s vague and undefined should also set off an alarm.
 Keep scrolling until you find the jobs that resonate and strike a balance between these extremes.

 Another positive in today’s talent shortage is that the days of long, drawn-out recruitment and hiring timelines have become much more streamlined.
-If you’re a good fit for the role, you should receive regular communication about your status and expect two, maybe three, interviews tops.
+If you’re a good fit for the role, you should receive regular communication about your status.
+You should expect two, maybe three, interviews tops.
 However, if you aren’t hearing back from potential employers, or if you’re asked to interview again and again, consider continuing your search.
 In this marketplace, you shouldn’t have to waste valuable time waiting or wondering.